Indian Prime Minister Modi files for third term in general election - ExBulletin

 Indian Prime Minister Modi files for third term in general election

-VARANASI, India (AP) Indian Prime Minister Narendra Modi was in the Hindu holy city of Varanasi on Tuesday, surrounded by his party leaders and supporters as he formally filed paperwork to contest an ongoing election which is essentially a referendum on his decade in power.
+VARANASI, India — Indian Prime Minister Narendra Modi was in the Hindu holy city of Varanasi on Tuesday, surrounded by his party leaders and supporters, as he formally filed the necessary paperwork to contest an ongoing election that is essentially a referendum over his decade in power.

 The 73-year-old leader hopes to retain his seat in Varanasi, the constituency from which he contested and won, first in 2014 and again in 2019.

-India is gigantic, the six-week general election began in Aprilwith voting expected to continue until June 1 before votes are counted on June 4.
-Nearly 970 million people have the right to vote, making it the largest democratic election in the world.
+India's mammoth six-week general election began in April and will continue until June 1 before votes are counted on June 4.
+Nearly 970 million people are eligible to vote, making it the largest democratic election in the world.

 Most polls show Modi and his Hindu nationalist Bharatiya Janata Party ahead in the race for seats in the lower house of Parliament against their main opponent, a broad opposition alliance led by the Indian National Congress and powerful parties. regional.
 The alliance has not yet announced its candidate for prime minister.